Parliamentary.ai

 Groups Affected

-- Parents of Home-Educated Children: Will be required to register their children, provide information, and potentially face scrutiny of their home education methods.
+• Parents of Home-Educated Children: Will be required to register their children and cooperate with the assessments.
+They may receive additional support and guidance but also face increased scrutiny of their home education practices.

 Powered by nyModel